iitggithub/iitggithub.github.io/articles/2018-05-zfsdedupe-put-to-ultimate-test-against.md

 The customer was asked to list the teams that utilise the existing storage solution.
 From those teams, a random team member was selected for participation in the analysis though their actual involvement was to be kept to a minimum.

-After interviewing each team member, it was clear that the storage was being utilised for 2 purposes:
+After interviewing each team member, it was clear that the storage was being utilised for 3 purposes:

-1. User home directory sharing
+1. Storing User home directories and sharing them via SMB and NFS
-2. Interacting with source code checkouts for various software products, releases and branches
+2. Interacting with source code checkouts in user home directories for various software products, releases and branches
-3. Enabling machines to automatically compile and test source code
+3. Enabling Continuous Integration(CI) and Continous Delivery (CD) infrastructure to automatically compile and test source code

-The primary methods for interacting with the storage is NFS (Via AutoFS) and Samba (Mainly for Windows machines).
+It was noted that users had a tendency to store their own source code checkouts in their own home directory.
+With almost 100 software engineers and QA engineers, there was a significant amount of data duplication present in their existing storage solution.

 Since one of the main uses for the storage system was software compilation, the customer was asked to develop a compilation test which we could use to test the performance of each storage system.
-This "compilation test" would be used as an additional data point when evualating the effectiveness of each solution.
+This "compilation test" would be used as an additional data point when evaluating the effectiveness of each solution.

 ### Testing Process